heyhimel/employee-list-CRUD/README.md

 6. Now install PostgreSQL for database, do yourself Install psycopg2 "pip install psycopg2"
 7. Database connection with PostgreSQL
+   7.1 Create database by typing in cmd line "createdb -U your_database_user your_database_name" 7.2 write password "1234"
+   7.3 database name "employee"
-8. Go to "assignment" folder
+9. Go to "assignment" folder
-9. In cmd "python manage.py makemigrations"
+10. In cmd "python manage.py makemigrations"
-10. In cmd "python manage.py migrate"
+11. In cmd "python manage.py migrate"
-11. Now you are ready to go
+12. Now you are ready to go
-12. Run your server from cmd
+13. Run your server from cmd
 Type "python manage.py runserver"